SAP/mdk-mcp-server/README.md

 ## Requirements

-See [Getting Started](https://help.sap.com/docs/MDK) on how to jumpstart your development and grow as you go with SAP Mobile Developmet Kit(MDK).
+See [Getting Started](https://help.sap.com/docs/MDK) on how to jumpstart your development and grow as you go with SAP Mobile Development Kit (MDK).